caktus/talks/tripython/opendata/opendata.rst

 ============

 - About me
-- What is Open Data?
+- What is open data?
-- ...
+- Open data projects
+- Activity in the triangle
+- How to get involved

 ----